flox/flox/cli/flox/doc/flox-push.md

 # DESCRIPTION

-Move a path environment to FloxHub or push local changes to a managed environment to FloxHub.
+Move an environment's manifest to FloxHub or sync local changes to an environment to FloxHub.

 After pushing, the remote environment can be referred to as `<owner/name>`.